- Program List

 - About Exploring Music

-Brahms, Johannes, Part I Purchase Now
+Brahms, Johannes, Part I

 Johannes Brahms was one of the biggest romantic composers.
 He was born in Hamburg in 1833 and grew up as a child prodigy.
 His musical talent almost brought his family to America, but after that plan fell apart, he stayed in Hamburg and studied with Edward Markson.
 Bill reads an excerpt from Markson`s writings about Brahms.
 In his late teen years Brahms worked on his classical music studies and compositions, while at night he played mazurkas and waltzes at seaport dives.